IV SUNDAY OF EASTER

 acts 4:8-12; 1 john 3:1-2; john 10:11-18

-one who works out of loving commitment thinks of the people one is serving, and is totally with them. one who works out of a sense of obligation thinks chiefly about oneself and recompense.
+one who works out of loving commitment thinks of the people one is serving and is totally with/for them. one who is obliged to work thinks chiefly about oneself and recompense.

 who, in my life, needs «good shepherding»? what forms will «being with» take?